joravkumar/GCTranscriptionConnector-Google/README.md

   Contains helper functions such as `format_json` (for pretty-printing JSON) and `parse_iso8601_duration` (to handle duration strings).

 - **Aptfile**
-  Ensures that the system package `ffmpeg` is installed on DigitalOcean's App Platform to support audio conversion:
+  Ensures that the system packages `libvpx7` and `ffmpeg` is installed on DigitalOcean's App Platform to support audio conversion:
   ```
   ffmpeg
   libvpx7